The Fallen Leaves: 2006-present

-Gareth Evans left the group in early 2009, to be replaced by Matthew Karas.

 Ian O'Sullivan left the group in 2012, to be replaced by Bill Lewington.

-2016 update - now on drums the legendary drummer Brett 'Buddy' Ascott from The Chords (also The Rage, The Moment & Speakeasy).
-First few live dates under their belt with a residency at The Hope & Anchor, Islington on the cards.

-2021 - Gareth "Mountbatten" Evans, fleeing his opium farm in Afghanistan, rejoined The Fallen Leaves, replacing Matthew Karas.
+On Bill Lewington's departure from the band towards the end of 2015, The Fallen Leaves were joined by former Chords drummer Brett "Buddy" Ascott, who remained behind the kit until his final appearance at the Fighting Cocks, Kingston on 11 Nov 2023.
+This was also to be the last live appearance with the band of bassist Gareth "Mountbatten" Evans (2007-2009 & 2021-2023).
+In between Gareth's stints on bass Matthew Karas (Glassglue, Soil (British band)) played bass guitar (and on "Passing By", harmonica) for the band (2009-2021).

+2023 - Ian O'Sullivan rejoins the Leaves.

 The Parliament Club

 On 26 November 2004, The Fallen Leaves began hosting the Parliament Club at The Blackhorse, Richmond.
 The headliners for the first Parliament Club were the reformed Downliners Sect.
 Each Parliament Club evening features The Fallen Leaves, who have been joined by the likes of Billy Childish and the Buff Medways, The Masonics, John's Children, A Nation Mourns and Eater, to name a few.
 On 21 November 2006 The Parliament Club relocated to the Inn On The Green, Ladbroke Grove and ran until 2011, when the venue closed down.
 From then until January 2015, the group had a monthly residency at the 12 Bar Club in Denmark Street.